theheking/intro-to-command-line-hpc/practical_overview/7_Running_Commands_Downloading_Data.md

 ---
 layout: page
-title: 7 - Running a Command  Read Quality
+title: 7 - Loading Modules and Running Commands
-subtitle: Using FASTQC to produce quality report adapted from Data Carpentry course
+subtitle: Using FASTQC to produce a quality report
 ---
 Running FASTQC to Assess Read Quality
 ======================